 NagaWorld in Phnom Penh is the largest casino in all of Cambodia.
 It has an operating license until 2065 and has been granted a government monopoly over all gambling within 200km on Phnom Penh until 2035.
 NagaWorld consists of a massive hotel, 170 table games, 1500 slot machines and takes wagers as high as US$150,000.

-More recently, NagaCorp purchased two Boeing Airbus A320 airliners to fly people in from Macau and Hong Kong.
+More recently, NagaCorp purchased two Boeing Airbus A320 airliners to fly foreign tourists in from Macau and Hong Kong.
 The casino also has a small fleet of private jets reserved for high rollers.
 This is by far the largest and most legitimate gambling operation inside Cambodia.